 The record to the summit via Timpooneke is 1:15:36, established August 12, 2006 by Danny Moody, a member of the Sojourners Running Club.
 The fastest documented time to the summit and back via the Timpooneke Trail is that of Phil Lowry, 44, of Mapleton, Utah, who did the round-trip in 2:55 on August 9, 2009.
 Multiple uninterrupted summit records include that of Lowry, who has run to the summit and back twice in succession in 6:45 via the Timpooneke trail, and the endurance record of David Crockett of Saratoga Springs, Utah.
 He is the only person who has ever climbed the mountain five times, back to back.
 He did so on the Timpooneke trail on August 18-19, 2006.
 Youth records include that of Phillip Lowry III, age 13, who ran to the summit in 2:29:30 on July 31, 2008, and Ian Lowry, age 16, who reached the summit in 2:17 on August 11, 2008.
 On August 18, 2007 James Leblow, age 12, reached the summit in 2:41:28 via a circuitous route on the Timpooneke and the Emerald Lake cutoff trails.
 More recently, Kaden Hunter ran to the summit from the Timpooneke trailhead on July 26, 2010 in 2:13:40.
 As you can see, there are many of all ages that can put up great times and yet I am very proud of my own time last year at the ripe old age of 72 when I hiked to the summit in 5 hours.
 I'll take it and regardless of how long any of you take to reach the summit, it isn't the time it took, its the fact that you had the resolve to get it done and you can pat yourself on the back.

-Ben Woolsey, a retired postal worker from Utah County, regularly places and maintains the summit register on the mountain.
+Ben Woolsey, aka "That Guy" a retired postal worker from Utah County, regularly places and maintains the summit register on the mountain.
 (Personal note, I met him on August 16, 2013 as he was coming down from the summit which he had made in about 3 hours.
 Pretty doggone good for a guy 71 years old.
 He hikes the mountain on Monday, Weds, Fri, and Saturday so keep your eyes open for him and thank him for the effort he puts into maintaining the summit register.)
-He now has over 620 summits of the mountain and will keep pushing that record higher and higher.
+He now has over 650 summits of the mountain and will keep pushing that record higher and higher.
+The Daily Herald recently had this superb story about him.
+Lick HERE.
 Stay tuned as I update the total.

 This page, adds a trip report to the collection, so check it out.